P.O. Box 400227

 A native of Freehold, New Jersey, Sheehy earned a Bachelor of Arts degree in economics from Bucknell University and a Master's degree in Business Administration with a concentration in finance from Rutgers University Graduate School of Management.
 She served on the Virginia Association of Management Analysis and Planning Executive committee between 1990 and 1993 and vice president and president of Virginia's Council of State Senior Business Officers 1998-2000.

 Sheehy has been active in community affairs, serving as a board member for the Leadership Charlottesville Alumni Association and the First Presbyterian Church.
-She served on the board of the Virginia Discovery Museum from 2001-2007 and on the Virginia Retirement System Board of Trustees from 2009 until 2014.
-Currently, she serves as a member on the Emily Couric Leadership Foundation Board.
+She served on the board of the Virginia Discovery Museum between 2001 and 2007 and on the Virginia Retirement System Board of Trustees from 2009 until 2014.
+Currently, she serves on the Emily Couric Leadership Foundation Board and the U.Va.
+School of Architecture Foundation Board of Trustees.
 She is a United Way volunteer and a member of Alpha Chi Omega; the national sorority gave her an Award of Achievement in 1998.
 In 1995 Sheehy was presented the Woman of Achievement Award from the University of Virginia Women Faculty and Professional Association.
 She served as one of the chief architects and negotiators of the Higher Education Restructuring and Administrative Operations Act passed by the General Assembly of Virginia in 2005 - a law that created a new relationship between the Commonwealth and its public institutions of higher education.